What are Azure AD access reviews?

-Azure AD enables you to collaborate internally within your organization and with users from external organizations, such as partners.
+Azure AD enables you to collaborate with users from inside your organization and with external users.
 Users can join groups, invite guests, connect to cloud apps, and work remotely from their work or personal devices.
-The convenience of leveraging the power of self-service has led to a need for better access management capabilities.
+The convenience of using self-service has led to a need for better access management capabilities.

-- As new employees join, how do you ensure they have the right access to be productive?
+- As new employees join, how do you ensure they have the access they need to be productive?

-- As people move teams or leave the company, how do you ensure their old access is removed, especially when it involves guests?
+- As people move teams or leave the company, how do you make sure that their old access is removed?

-- Excessive access rights can lead to audit findings and compromises as they indicate a lack of control over access.
+- Excessive access right may also lead audit findings as they indicate a lack of control over access.

 - You have to proactively engage with resource owners to ensure they regularly review who has access to their resources.

-- When automation is infeasible: You can create rules for dynamic membership on security groups or Office 365 groups, but what if the HR data is not in Azure AD or if users still need access after leaving the group to train their replacement?
+- When automation is not possible: You can create rules for dynamic membership on security groups or Microsoft 365 Groups, but what if the HR data is not in Azure AD or if users still need access after leaving the group to train their replacement?
 You can then create a review on that group to ensure those who still need access should have continued access.

 - When a group is used for a new purpose: If you have a group that is going to be synced to Azure AD, or if you plan to enable the application Salesforce for everyone in the Sales team group, it would be useful to ask the group owner to review the group membership prior to the group being used in a different risk content.

-- Ask group owners to confirm they still need guests in their groups: Employee access might be automated with some on-prem IAM, but not invited guests.
+- Ask group owners to confirm they still need guests in their groups: Employee access might be automated with some on premises Identity and Access Management (IAM), but not invited guests.
 If a group gives guests access to business sensitive content, then it's the group owner's responsibility to confirm the guests still have a legitimate business need for access.